wlugmayr/chimerax-starmap/sphinx/analysis_tab.rst

 Rosetta Results
 ---------------

-After a successful run of *Rosetta* the result PDBs can be sorted based on the FSC value by pressing the **Execute** button.
+After a successful run of *Rosetta* the result PDBs can be sorted based on the overall FSC value by pressing the **Execute** button.
 This means the PDBs with the best value get re-ordered to the name *starmap_result_0001.pdb*, the second best to *...0002.pdb* etc.